SmartGuppy/blog.smartguppy.com/_posts/2017-12-19-something-better-than-the-school-picker-app.md

 3. [ITE's website](https://www.ite.edu.sg/wps/portal/fts.ft.courses/) provides useful information (e.g. entry requirements, career prospects) on the courses offered by ITE.

 ### Verdict
 The School Picker app provides comprehensive information on primary schools, secondary schools and junior colleges.
-However, it has several limitations as of now, such as the absence of a search function based on aggregate scores and information on other types of educational institutions.
+However, it has several limitations as of now, such as the absence of a search filter based on aggregate scores, and information on other types of educational institutions.
 If you are searching for a suitable primary school/secondary school/junior college right now, MOE's SIS will probably be more useful for you.

 **_Do you know of other useful tools or resources to pick a suitable school?
 Let us know in the comments section below!_**